As Adopted: February 24, 2003

 MEMBERSHIP

 SECTION 3.
-The term of office shall be for four (4) years, unless otherwise established by Pennsylvania Republican State Committee.
+The term of office shall be for four (4) years, unless otherwise established by Republican State Committee of Pennsylvania.

 SECTION 4.
-Each voting district of Perry County shall have one (1) member on the Committee for each 150 qualified Republican electors therein or fraction thereof, except that no voting district shall have less than two (2) members on the Committee.
-Members of the Committee will be computed from Perry County voter registration records and adjusted prior to the circulation of petitions for the primary election in the years when committeepersons are elected.
+Each electoral district of Perry County shall have one (1) member on the Committee for each 150 qualified Republican electors therein or fraction thereof, except that no electoral district shall have less than two (2) members on the Committee.
+Members of the Committee will be computed from Perry County voter registration records and adjusted prior to the circulation of petitions for the primary election in years when committeepersons are elected.
+The formula used for apportioning Committee seats will be as follows: total registered Republicans per electoral district minus 150 ÷ 150 = number of committee seats for that electoral district.
+The number of seats will be rounded down in any electoral district where the apportionment calculation fractionally falls below one-half.

 SECTION 5.
-Membership of the Committee from each voting district may appoint a chairman from that voting district.
+Membership of the Committee from each electoral district may appoint a chairman from that electoral district.

 SECTION 6.
-Members of the Committee shall serve from the date of their election or appointment until the following primary election when committeepersons are elected (as noted in Article II, Section 2), unless disqualified under these bylaws.
+Members of the Committee shall serve from the date of certification of their election or official appointment (established in Article II, Section 7 of these bylaws) until the following primary election when committeepersons are elected (as noted in Article II, Section 2 of these bylaws), unless disqualified under these bylaws.

 ARTICLE III